cifre-labs/pieces-of-nfa/README.md

-# pieces-of-nfa
+# Pieces of Non-Financial Advice Main Website
-Pieces of Non-Financial Advice Main Website.
+A stronghold and library of wisdom containing all learnings from every degen in Web 3.